Effect of interfacial intermixing on spin-orbit torque in Co/Pt bilayers: Computational details

 The electric field $E$ in the diffusive embedded region is determined as $E=VGdR/dL$, where $V$ is the voltage drop, $G$ the Landauer-B\"uttiker conductance of the supercell embedded between the two leads, $R=1/G$, and $L$ the length of the supercell.
-The current created by electric field $E$ is along the [120] crystallographic direction.
 This expression takes into account that a relatively small portion of the voltage drop occurs at the edges of the supercell.
 In practice, the NEGF technique yields the Fermi-surface contribution to the torque in the form of dimensionless linear-response site-resolved quantities $\mathbf{t}_i=e^{-1}d\mathbf{T}_i/dV$.
 The torquances are then obtained as $\boldsymbol{\tau}_{i}=e \mathbf{t}_{i}R(dR/dL)^{-1}$ and expressed in units of $ea_0$, where $a_0$ is the Bohr radius.

 In the VSH expansion, all terms with $m=(-1)^l$ are allowed in any bilayer, including the axially-symmetric case ($C_{\infty v}$ symmetry) \cite{KDB2}.
 The lowest-order terms are the DL $\boldsymbol{Z}^{(1)}_{1,-1}=a\mathbf{m}\times(\mathbf{y}\times\mathbf{m})$ and FL $\boldsymbol{Z}^{(2)}_{1,-1}=a\mathbf{m}\times\mathbf{y}$ harmonics, where $a=\sqrt{3/8\pi}$ is the normalization factor.
-The planar Hall-like (PHL) $\boldsymbol{Z}^{(1)}_{2,1}$ harmonic \cite{Safranski2019,kdbelSOT,KDB2} is also reliably identified.
+The planar Hall-like (PHL) $\boldsymbol{Z}^{(1)}_{2,1}$ harmonic \cite{Safranski2019,kdbelSOT,KDB2,PHLdef} is also reliably identified.
 The $C_{3v}$ symmetry of the (111) interface allows additional terms with $m=2(-1)^{l+1}$ and $m=4(-1)^{l+1}$, such as $\mathbf{Z}^{(\nu)}_{2,-2}$, $\mathbf{Z}^{(\nu)}_{3,2}$, etc., but they do not rise above the disorder sampling noise in our calculations.

 We report the torquances using the common normalization factor that gives the usual definitions of the DL and FL components:

 With this definition, positive $\tau^i_{\mathrm{FL}}$ corresponds to a current-induced effective field that is opposite in sign to the Oersted field in a typical experiment.
 To facilitate comparison with experimental data, torquances integrated over the thickness of the bilayer are given as torque efficiencies $\xi^E_{q}=(2e/\hbar)\tau_{q}/A$ where $\tau_{q}=\sum_i\tau^i_q$ is the total torquance of type $q$ (i.e., DL, FL, or PHL) per area $A$.